MERE Bowls Club AFFILIATIONS

 Where a fixture is ‘away’ players share transport and the Club will pay the driver in accordance with the distance travelled, as shown on the chart also displayed.

-Regulation brown, white or grey shoes will be needed, along with ‘club’ shirt for representative matches and, later, jackets or ‘wet’ suits are desirable.
+In line with Bowls England guidelines any colour bowls shoes will be needed, along with ‘club’ shirt for representative matches and, later, jackets or ‘wet’ suits are desirable.

 Bowls is amongst the friendliest of sports and long may it remain so.